katungi/Runter/README.md

 ## Usage

 To get started, import the `Root` component from the `runter` package.
 This component is the root of your application and should be rendered at the top of your component tree.
+It is the equivalent of `runApp` in [Flutter](https://api.flutter.dev/flutter/widgets/runApp.html).

 Root takes a component child `MaterialApp` which is the main component of the library.
+It is the equivalent of `MaterialApp` in [Flutter](https://api.flutter.dev/flutter/material/MaterialApp-class.html).

 MaterialApp takes a `home` prop which is the main component of your application.